-If you’re short on time or energy, instead of doing the full loop, you can go up part of the Los Cerritos Trail to part of the Pena Trail and return back the same way you came for an even shorter out-and-back hike.
+If you’re short on time or energy, instead of doing the full loop, you can just do part of this Bay Area hike.
+Go up part of the Los Cerritos Trail to part of the Pena Trail and return back the same way you came for an even shorter out-and-back hike.

 Distance: 1.5 mi